 “Not actually from Sharrowford,” Raine said.
-“There’s up a cult up in Brinkwood, two train stops north of the city.
+“There’s a cult up in Brinkwood, two train stops north of the city.
 Pokey little village on the edge of the woods.
 You ever been past there?”

 I recalled a rotting ex-mill town seen from dirty train windows, trees marching down to a valley in the mid-distance.
 “I think so.”

 “It’s a run down place.
-They’ve got some fancy name for themselves, but we just call them them the Brinkwood cult.
+They’ve got some fancy name for themselves, but we just call them the Brinkwood cult.
 They’re a bit mad, but not screaming avocado batshit level like the Masonic-lodge wannabees in Sharrowford itself.”

 “’Screaming avocado batshit’?”